The History of the 1967 Cadillac Fleetwood Eldorado

 This car in Zurzach caused my 67 Eldorado addiction back in 2001

-The development of the 1967 Eldorado.
+The development of the 1967 Eldorado - Prototypes - Clay Models.

 As it happened, Cadillac began experimenting with front wheel drive during the Brougham years.
 But though a running chassis tested in late 1959 looked promising, FWD was still a relative novelty and by no means proven.
 Thus, when General Motors stylists began sketching a "new Brougham" that October, they devised shapes adaptable to either front or rear drive.